ggrecow/SQAT/README.md

 - `publications`: scripts reproducing figures and/or tables for publications using SQAT are provided in this directory (see [folder](publications)).

 # How to use the toolbox
 After downloading this repository, you just need to add the toolbox into the path of your MATLAB.
 The `startup_SQAT` code provided can be used to automatically include all folders to the MATLAB path, until the MATLAB session ends.
 In order to avoid conflicts, the `startup_SQAT` needs to be used every time MATLAB is (re)started.
-If you just want to use the metrics and no `sound_files`, you can add manually only the relevant folders to the path (e.g., `psychoacoustic_metrics`, `sound_level_meter` and `utilities`).
+If you just want to use the metrics, you can add manually only the relevant folders to the MATLAB path (e.g., `psychoacoustic_metrics`, `sound_level_meter` and `utilities`).

 # Sound quality metrics available in SQAT v1.0
 The folowing psychoacoustic-based metrics are available in the `psychoacoustic_metrics` folder :